 Tips for keeping your home warm and dry in winter

 Although it’s tempting to keep all the doors and windows shut during the months winter, it’s important to let your house breathe and keep air flowing.
 Open windows on opposite sides of the home for short periods to allow for cross ventilation.

 You should also take steps to reduce the amount of moisture in your home.
 Always use the hob extractor if you have one when steaming or boiling food.
 Ensure a window is open when you take a shower.
 Dry wet clothes using a tumble dryer if possible and definitely avoid drying them on radiators.

-It is a good idea to install ventillation units to control condensation - such as Positive Input Ventilation units or passive ventilation options like the highly affordable and effective Perma-Vent.
+It is a good idea to install ventilation units to control condensation.
+You have a number of options including Positive Input Ventilation units or passive ventilation options like the highly affordable and effective Perma-Vent.
 Check out our guide for more information on preventing condensation and ventilating your home.

 Use the Heating Regularly

-It is important to establish a routine with your heating during winter months, as your property will need regular heat to stop condensation and damp forming – especially in bad weather.
+It is important to establish a routine with your heating during winter months.
+Your property will need regular heat to stop condensation and damp forming – especially in bad weather.
 Set it so your heating comes on for short periods each day even when you’re out for long periods.